Interview with a Client: Designing a Modular Home

 designing a modular home - sketch

-Karen uses sketches to communicate ideas and ask questions between design meetings.
+Karen uses architectural sketches and drawings to communicate ideas and ask questions between design meetings.

 Can you share with us who you consulted to get information about building in your chosen community?